 The Locals are Humble, with the Samurai Spirits Rooted in Mind

 People in Saga work the longest hours in Japan.
-Instead of spending money for food and entertainment, they prefer to use more money in insurance.
-There is a famous saying about their frugality which goes like this “Even grass does not grow at where Saga people has passed” (implying that they use every resource possible efficiently).
+Instead of spending money on food and entertainment, they prefer to use more money on insurance.
+There is a famous saying about their frugality which goes like this “Even grass does not grow where Saga people have passed” (implying that they use every resource possible efficiently).
 The amount of garbage per person in Saga is the least in Japan.
 Most of them are hardworking and firm.
-Their prefectural characteristics are linked to the image of stubborn and perseverance.
+Their prefectural characteristics are linked to the image of stubbornness and perseverance.

 Most Tableware in their Houses are Arita Ware

-Abundance in Seafood, Beef and Forest, and Extremely Cheap
+Abundance in Seafood, Beef, and Forest, all Extremely Cheap

-Another interesting thing here is that if you purchase a land, you also get free forest that comes with it.
+Another interesting thing here is that if you purchase land, you also get the forest that comes with it.